Snakes In Bali: 6 Deadly & Venomous Bali Snakes

 I once saw a green snake in a rice field near Sanur, but it moved too quickly for me to identify it.
 So yes, there are snakes in Bali rice fields, but they usually aren’t likely to bother you as long as you don’t bother them.

-Just keep an eye on where you’re walking, and you shouldn’t have any issues.
+Just keep an eye on where you’re walking, and you shouldn’t have any issues with any of the snakes of Bali.

 Are There Snakes In Bali Resorts?